Weighing up your career or gap year options? Here are eight reasons why you should pack your bags and teach English overseas.

 2. Enhance your CV

-Overseas teaching experience can significantly improve your resume.
+Overseas teaching experience can significantly improve your resume and boost your career prospects.

 As soon as you’re back home, make sure you update your resume and LinkedIn profile so you can stand out from the crowd.